brii26/plugin-collection/README.md

     • Comment out their source code files, or
     • Remove their module entries from the aggregator's pom.xml dependency list.

 Following this will ensure a clean and successful build.
+Make sure to add <modules> in the pom.xml every plugin created.

 +---------------------------------------------+